codebytere/emoji-mashup-convert/README.md

 # emoji-mashup-convert

-This cli tool converts media from tweets into emojis which can then be uploaded to the Slack workspace of your choice
+This cli tool converts media from tweets into emojis which can then be uploaded to the Slack workspace of your choice.

 ## Requirements